 The ODENNA partnership will bring together ICN’s National Nurses Associations and Nursing Now Groups in Africa with the goal of improving protection, support and advocacy for nurses on the ground.

-Phase 1 of the ODENNA partnership will include the training of faculty and facilitators from NNAs who will eventually run educational activities in participating countries.
+Phase 1 of the ODENNA partnership, now concluding, gathered NNA feedback in the region regarding the initiative and saw the training of faculty and facilitators from NNAs who will eventually run educational activities in participating countries.

-Phase 2 will see the implementation of the ICN Organizational Assessment Tool and the development by NNAs of plans to address areas identified for improvement.
+Phase 2 will see the implementation of subregional Leadership for Change training and of the ICN Organizational Assessment Tool, with the development by NNAs of plans to address areas identified for improvement.

-Phase 3 will involve the establishment of the LFC programme in each participating country.
-ODENNA is supported by a Johnson & Johnson Foundation grant, which fully funds phase 1 and partially funds phases 2 and 3 of the initiative.
+Phase 3 will involve the establishment of the LFC programme in each participating country and the rollout of NNA strategic plans.

-Watch the ODENNA session during the ICN Congress, 2 November 16h00 here
+Watch the ODENNA session during the ICN Congress, 2 November 2021 at 16h00 here